-The MIT-Imperial Seed Fund aims to kick-start early-stage, risky and ‘blue skies’ research ideas that might not otherwise be pursued.
-The Fund will support early-stage collaboration among academics, researchers and students at MIT and Imperial by facilitating exchange between participating research groups through provision of grants to cover travel, workshops, meetings, hackathons, networks and other activities to explore research directions.
+The MIT-Imperial Seed Fund aims to help kick-start early-stage, risky and ‘blue skies’ research ideas that might not otherwise be pursued.
+The Fund promotes and supports early-stage collaboration among academics, researchers and students at MIT and Imperial by facilitating exchange between participating research groups through provision of grants to cover travel, workshops, meetings, hackathons, networks and other activities to explore research directions.

-Applicants will need to demonstrate how the funding will be used to enable researchers at MIT and Imperial to build or reinforce lasting contacts with the very best researchers in their field.
-Collaborations can therefore be with new collaborators or existing collaborators or previous collaborators, providing that the application demonstrates a strong development of the collaborations proposed.
+1.1 Applicants will need to demonstrate how the funding will be used to enable researchers at MIT and Imperial to develop or reinforce lasting contacts with the very best researchers in their field.
+Collaborations can therefore be new or existing providing that the application demonstrates a strong development of the proposed collaboration.

 - Exploratory research, travel costs and other activities that often do not receive financial support at the earliest stages.
-Imperial funds can also be used fund small-scale experiments or the development of prototypes.
+Imperial funds can also be used to support small-scale experiments or the development of prototypes.

 - Visits between MIT and Imperial for academics/faculty, research staff and students to investigate the potential for, initiate, follow-up, or work on a collaborative project or training opportunity.